 Embrace Online Collaboration Tools

-We’ve also found 3 great online collaboration apps as well
+We’ve also found 3 great online collaboration apps:

 Celebrate success.
-Seriously, acknowledge your team’s accomplishments and the accomplishments of other departments or teams.
+Acknowledge your team’s accomplishments and the accomplishments of other departments or teams.
 Celebrating success creates a positive company culture that rewards hard work.